Iran and weapons of mass destruction

-Iran is not known to currently possess weapons of mass destruction and has signed treaties repudiating the possession of WMD including the Biological Weapons Convention, the Chemical Weapons Convention, and the Non-Proliferation Treaty.
-The nuclear program of Iran has been one of the most scrutinized in the world; Iran asserts it is purely civilian, while Israel, the United States, and European Union accuse Iran of violating its International Atomic Energy Agency (IAEA) obligations.
-Iran has called for nuclear-weapon states to disarm and for the Middle East to be a nuclear weapon free zone.
-Over 100,000 Iranian troops and civilians were victims of chemical weapons during the 1980s Iran–Iraq War.
+Iran is not known to currently possess weapons of mass destruction and has signed treaties repudiating the development and possession of WMD including the Non-Proliferation Treaty, Biological Weapons Convention, Chemical Weapons Convention, and Comprehensive Nuclear-Test-Ban Treaty.
+The nuclear program of Iran has been one of the most scrutinized in the world; Iran asserts it is purely civilian, while the IAEA Board of Governors has found Iran in non-compliance with its International Atomic Energy Agency (IAEA) obligations.
+Iran has called for nuclear-weapon states to disarm and the establishment of a Middle East Weapons of Mass Destruction Free Zone.
+Over 100,000 Iranian troops and civilians were victims of Iraqi chemical attacks during the 1980s Iran–Iraq War.

 Development of nuclear technology began in the Pahlavi era and continued after the 1979 Iranian Revolution.
-The United States Intelligence Community assessed in 2007 that Iran pursued nuclear weapons between the late 1980s until 2003, then ceasing its effort.
+The United States Intelligence Community assessed in 2007 that Iran pursued nuclear weapons under the AMAD Project between the late 1980s until 2003, then ceasing its effort.
 In 2005, the IAEA Board of Governors found Iran in non-compliance with its NPT safeguards agreement and in 2006 the United Nations Security Council (UNSC) demanded Iran cease uranium enrichment and imposed sanctions.
 Throughout the early 2010s, US, EU, and Russian officials said Iran was pursuing nuclear latency, but not weapons possession.
-The US and Israel sought to covertly undermine the Iranian nuclear program, with the 1990s US Operation Merlin, the 2009 joint use of the Stuxnet computer worm, and Israeli assassinations of Iranian nuclear scientists since 2010, part of the Iran–Israel proxy conflict.
+The US and Israel sought to covertly degrade the Iranian nuclear program, with the 1990s US Operation Merlin, the 2009 use of the jointly-developed Stuxnet computer worm, and Israeli assassinations of Iranian nuclear scientists since 2010, part of the Iran–Israel proxy conflict.